 Although the majority of commuting trips in the city are by private automobile, Martinez is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the subway helps to get to and from their jobs every morning, which benefits everyone in the Martinez area by reducing both traffic and air pollution.

-The education level of Martinez citizens is very high relative to the national average among all cities (21.84%): 37.13% of adults in Martinez have a bachelor's degree or even advanced degree.
+The citizens of Martinez are very well educated compared to the average community in the nation: 37.55% of adults in Martinez have a bachelor's degree or even advanced degree.

-The per capita income in Martinez in 2010 was $40,809, which is upper middle income relative to California, and wealthy relative to the rest of the US.
-This equates to an annual income of $163,236 for a family of four.
+The per capita income in Martinez in 2010 was $43,405, which is wealthy relative to California and the nation.
+This equates to an annual income of $173,620 for a family of four.
 However, Martinez contains both very wealthy and poor people as well.

 Martinez is a very ethnically-diverse city.
 The people who call Martinez home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Martinez residents report their race to be White, followed by Asian.
 Martinez also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.87% of the city’s residents.
-Important ancestries of people in Martinez include German, English, Italian, and Swedish.
+People of Hispanic or Latino origin account for 16.27% of the city’s residents.
+Important ancestries of people in Martinez include Irish, English, Italian, and French .

 The most common language spoken in Martinez is English.
 Other important languages spoken here include Spanish and Tagalog.